paulelliott/fabrication-site/source/index.markdown

 end
 ```

-Every time you fabricate a person, you will get a brand new instance of a
+Every time you fabricate a person, you'll get a brand-new instance of a
 person model persisted to the database and containing the fields you specified.
 In the case above, `neighborhood` and `houses` would automatically expand out
-to use the fabricators for those models and be persisted as well.
+to use the fabricators for those models, and be persisted as well.

 You can learn more on the Defining Fabricators tab.

 #### Fabricating Instances

-Once you have defined your fabricators, you can use them anywhere in your
+Once you've defined some fabricators, you can use them anywhere in your
 application.
 This is especially useful in populate scripts for development and
-staging environments as well as in your test suite.
+staging environments, as well as in your test suite.

 You can Fabricate a new instance of the person object we defined above every time you call: